mscaldas2012/Many-Docker-Composes/README.md

 + nginx.conf uses the container names to map its proxy_pass to elastic and kibana.
 + kibana has specific configuration on kibana.yml to set the basePath and a specific rewrite to abide by that basePath.

+## kafka
+This subproject stands up basic kafka containers:
++ zookeeper
++ kafka
++ schema-registry
++ kafka rest

+## kafka-connect
+This subproject stands up the kafka connect broker and a UI